ABA Tutor/ Behavioral Technician

 BRAINS provides a multi-disciplinary diagnostic and intervention service for children with complex learning and behavioral disorders, both neurological and neurodevelopmental in etiology.
 Children are referred by schools, clinics, practitioners in the community, and medical providers.
 This position is based in the outpatient Assessment Clinic at BRAINS which provides neuropsychological diagnostic services for children with neurodevelopmental disorders such as attention deficit disorder, dyslexia, learning disabilities, developmental aphasia, autism, and mental retardation, and for neurological disorders such as epilepsy, Tourette Syndrome, late effects of head trauma, sequelae of infectious diseases such as meningitis and encephalitis, congenital disorders such as agenesis of the corpus callosum and hydrocephalus, degenerative, metabolic, and genetic disorders, and CNS effects of cancer and its treatment.
 Psychiatric disorders such as depression, anxiety, and conduct disturbances especially in children with possible attentional and learning difficulties, and somatoform disorders are also commonly seen.

 The resident’s experience combines clinical, didactic, and as available research activities.
 Depending on the resident’s interests, opportunity for community presentations and supervision of pre-doctoral students may also be available.
-Didactics include neuropsychological assessment seminars, as well as, specialized training in treatment approaches.
+Didactics include neuropsychological/psychological assessment seminars, as well as, specialized training in treatment approaches.
 Under the mentorship and supervision of licensed psychologists, the resident can tailor the program to meet his/her career goals.

 Applicants are expected to have a Ph.D. or Psy.D. from an APA-approved program, preferably in clinical psychology, and an APA approved or APPIC internship.
-It is expected that the applicant will have internship level training in neuropsychological assessment.
+It is expected that the applicant will have internship level training in psychological assessment.

 This program is not participating in the match; interviews will be conducted until the position is filled.